Less than 2% of disputes make it to trial in the Supreme Court of Western Australia.

-When an in-principle settlement is reached it is important to ensure the settlement is properly documented and the following matter are considered to protect your interests regarding any settlement reached.
+When an in-principle settlement is reached it is important to ensure the settlement is properly documented and the matters set out below are considered, in order to protect your interests.

 Signed, sealed and delivered

 A document recording a settlement is usually interpreted having regard to its text, context and purpose.
-Where there is ambiguity, it is important to consider the Contra Proferentem rule.
+Where there is ambiguity, it is important to consider the contra proferentem rule.
 This provides that when a clause is ambiguous, it will be interpreted by the courts with a meaning that is most in favour of the party who did not request nor draft the clause.
-Getting sound legal advice before executing a deed or agreement ensures both parties understand the terms they agree to, that it accurately represents those terms and ensures that matters that may not have considered have been properly addressed.
+By both parties obtaining sound and independent legal advice before executing a Deed or Agreement this ensures they understand the terms of the instrument, that it accurately reflects those terms and ensures that matters that may not have considered have been properly addressed.

-It should be clear on the face of the agreement whether formal proceedings are to be dismissed and who will bear onus of paying any outstanding court fees.
+It should be clear on the face of the Deed or Agreement whether formal proceedings are to be dismissed and who will bear onus of paying any outstanding court fees.

 Considering any ongoing relationship

-When a settlement agreement is drafted, it is important to consider whether there is any desire to maintain an ongoing (business or otherwise) relationship between the parties executing the agreement.
+When a settlement Deed or Agreement is drafted, it is important to consider whether there is any desire from the parties to maintain an ongoing relationship (business or otherwise).
 This can be incorporated into the settlement to ensure parties are able to continue working together, while being on the same page in regards to the applicable terms.
-Alternatively, when the settlement is a means to a finalisation of a relationship it is important to consider broader aspects including commercial confidentiality and non-disparagement clauses.
-Non-disparagement clauses can be included in settlement agreements, especially between commercial parties.
-The inclusion of these clauses minimise the likelihood of any further reputational damage following a settlement being reached.
+Alternatively, when a settlement is a means to a finalisation of a relationship it is important to consider broader aspects including commercial confidentiality and non-disparagement clauses.
+Non-disparagement clauses are often included in settlement Deeds or Agreements, especially between commercial parties.
+The inclusion of these clauses minimise the likelihood of any reputational damage following a settlement being reached.

 Inherent in most settlements is a clause protecting the confidentiality of the terms of the settlement.
-In circumstances where parties to a settlement are not bound by confidentiality, there is no obligation on a party to disclose the terms of the settlement.
-This can have severe detrimental effects on a party, particularly if the terms become public knowledge.
+Without such a clause either party may broadcast the terms of the settlement as they wish.
+This can have a severe detrimental impact on a party, particularly if the terms become widely known.